-Examining the Modern Attack Surface: Quantifying the Risks to Individuals and the Enterprise
+Examining the Modern Attack Surface: Quantifying the Need for Digital Executive Protection

 The attack surface has expanded.
 The soft-underbelly of enterprise security is now personal digital lives – the digital privacy, personal devices, and home networks of executives, Board Members, and high-value employees with access to and influence over finances, confidential information, and proprietary data.

 To quantify this emerging problem, BlackCloak recently conducted cybersecurity’s first comprehensive data report assessing how targeted threats and vulnerabilities that originate in business leaders’ personal digital lives present significant risk to both themselves and to the organizations that they lead.

 Under the direction of CISO Daniel Floyd, BlackCloak aggregated and anonymized data from over 1,000 members just before they onboarded onto our digital executive protection platform.
 Representation includes C-Suite and Board Members, in addition to high-profile executives at more than 55 US-based Fortune 1000s, with roles spanning CEO, finance, legal, operations, sales, R&D, engineering, IT, and other positions of prominence and responsibility.

 The following blog post examines the key themes and takeaways from the report, including the role that digital privacy, personal devices, and home networks play in the current threat landscape.
 You can download the full report, “Quantifying the Business Need for Digital Executive Protection”, for additional information and analysis.

 The connected home is a prime target for cybercriminals.
 But few executives or security teams realize the prominence of this emerging threat.

 BlackCloak researchers found that nearly a quarter of executives have open ports on their home network public IP address.

 - 23% of executives have open ports on their home network

 - Of those with open ports, 20% have open security cameras